224 people killed since Myanmar coup: Rights group

 At least 2,258 people arrested, convicted, or sentenced in cases related to protests against Feb.
 1 military coup

-A human rights organization has revealed that at least 202 people have been killed in Myanmar since the recent military coup in the country, sparking widespread protests.
+A human rights organization said on Friday that at least 224 people have been killed in Myanmar since a military coup on Feb.
+1.

 *Writing by Rhany Chairunissa Rufinaldo with Anadolu Agency's Indonesian language services in JakartaAnadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.